Guiribei/time-to-sort/README.md

 # time-to-sort
 A 42 project named Push_swap whose goal is to implement an efficient sorting algorithm.

 Still a work in progress!
+Working on bonus part!